rureq/Space-Invaders/readme.txt

-Simple project for 2020 C++ course at Warsaw University of Technolog, MEiL faculty
+Simple project for the 2020 C++ course at Warsaw University of Technolog, MEiL faculty

 Command line Space Invaders for Windows